 Azalea blossoms brighten the spring garden, blooming generously in areas of light shade.
-But these are truly ornamentals for all seasons, offering rich, green foliage all summer long.
-Some deciduous varieties explode into shades of yellow and crimson in autumn, while others hold onto green leaves though winter.
+These are truly ornamentals for all seasons though, offering rich, green foliage all summer long.
+Some deciduous varieties explode into shades of yellow and crimson in autumn, while others hold onto green leaves throughout winter.

 Although these are low-maintenance shrubs in summer, as the colder season arrives, you’ll have to think about winter care for azaleas.
 Caring for azaleas in winter is not difficult if you know what to do and when to do it.
 Preparing azalea shrubs for winter will ensure your plants are hale and hearty when temperatures rise in spring.